Overview

 Matching All Nodes

-To match all nodes, use a node pattern without label or property filters.
+To match all nodes, use a node pattern without the label and property filtering.

 MATCH (n)